Minnesota Timberwolves vs Memphis Grizzlies Prediction & Match Preview - November 8th, 2021 | NBA Season 2021-22

-The Memphis Grizzlies will host the Minnesota Timberwolves for an enticing 2021-22 NBA season game at FedExForum on Monday.
+The Memphis Grizzlies host the Minnesota Timberwolves at the FedExForum on Monday.

-Minnesota is coming off four straight losses.
-The LA Clippers beat them 104-84 in their previous outing.

-Meanwhile, Memphis saw their two-game winning run end against the Washington Wizards in their last match.
-They lost the tie 87-115.
+Both the teams are coming off losses.
+The Grizzlies lost 115-87 to the Washington Wizards, while the Timberwolves were beaten 104-84 by the LA Clippers.
+So a tough contest between the Grizzlies and Timberwolves could ensue as they try to move up the Western Conference standings.

 Match Details